andyjohnson0/ImageBulkRenamer/README.md

 I use this application as part of my simple photograph archiving and processing workflow.
 I couldn't find something that did exactly what I wanted, so I built my own solution.

 The current version does just what I need and no more.
-Time permitting, I hope to enhance it
+The code is fairly hacky and should probably be simplified as a console app.

 ## Installation and Use